tg1482/formify/README.md

 ## Usage

-- Click on the Formify icon in your Chrome toolbar to open the side panel.
+- Press Control + O to toggle the side-panel.
+Alternatively, Right-Click on the Formify icon in your Chrome toolbar and open side panel
 - Use the side panel to search and manage your saved form data.
 - As you fill out forms on websites, Formify will automatically save your inputs.
 - Use the context menu or keyboard shortcuts to quickly access Formify features.